 Our Economic Impact on the State

-- Children's directly employs 8,200 and serves patients from all 159 counties, making our impact on Georgia’s economy significant.
+- Children's directly employs more than 10,000 and serves patients from all 159 counties, making our impact on Georgia’s economy significant.

 Our Impact on Children